sajibtariq/reproducible-research-IA369Z/README.md

 **Fully/Partially reproducible by provided pre-built VM including all dependencies**

-The VM images are in .ova format and should be usable with any modern x64 virtualization system.
+[Pre-built VM ](#Distribution) is available in .ova format and should be usable with any modern x64 virtualization system.

-[40 GB Size](https://drive.google.com/open?id=1lwCD_fe47DXEOuD1L1LbO8a6otn_8WTq) - Ubuntu 18.04 x64 - Dash (pass: dash)

 **Note:** If you can download the  VM image and import successfully.
 But later,  not able to perform Data Generation and Raw data preprocess steps inside VM properly due to any technical problem.
 Then, skip the Data Generation and Data Preprocess (Raw data to export CSV) steps.
 You can still partially execute the work by completing  only  Data Preprocess (Split training and testing CSV from exported CSV)  and Data analysis steps with given dataset in  **~/reproducible-research-IA369Z/data/** directory